Lerx-cnm/Pokemon_teams_v2/README.md

 # README

-#Pokemon_Team_Creator
+# Pokemon_Team_Creator
-This web application is for users to craete a pokemon team consisting of three pokemon that returns the teams wekanesses and strengths.
+This web application is for users to craete a pokemon team consisting of three pokemon that returns the teams weaknesses and strengths.